Center for a Public Anthropology

 Altmetric, which provides the data for this project, monitors a range of online sources on a continuing basis to track and collate attention relating to academic content.
 It searches for mentions of scholarly outputs (items with DOI’s, arXiv, SSRN IDs, or unique URI identifiers) in order to disambiguate and present this information in a structured, coherent way.
 While this website focuses on mainstream news outlets, policy documents and blogs, it should be noted Altmetric also tracks other data sources such as Wikipedia, Twitter, Reddit, Sina Weibo, and Mendeley.
 For a full list of sources tracked by Altmetric refer to: http://support.altmetric.com/knowledgebase/articles/83335-which-data-sources-does-altmetric-track.
 To keep the project within manageable limits, especially in its initial stage, only the top 60 schools as ranked by their research funding (https://ncsesdata.nsf.gov/profiles/site?method=rankingBySource&ds=herd) are examined.
 Given the project’s focus on the social sciences, schools focused on medical research and technology are also not included.

-The steps for tracking articles are discussed under “Explaining what is involved” in Step 2 (http://metrics.publicanthropology.org/steptwodescription.php) and Step 3 (http://metrics.publicanthropology.org/stepthreedescription.php).
-When you click on the red or orange rectangles to the left of an article, you are taken an Altmetric details page for that article where you can investigate the specific references noted.
+The steps for tracking publications are discussed under “Explaining what is involved” in Step 2 (http://metrics.publicanthropology.org/steptwodescription.php) and Step 3 (http://metrics.publicanthropology.org/stepthreedescription.php).
+When you click on the red or orange rectangles to the left of a publication, you are taken an Altmetric details page for that publication where you can investigate the specific references noted.

 Collection of Data

-Public policy documents: Altmetric monitors a curated list of policy sources (such as the World Health Organization), and searches new documents daily as they appear online for references to published articles.
-These references are then added to an article’s details page, usually within a day’s time.
+Public policy documents: Altmetric monitors a curated list of policy sources (such as the World Health Organization), and searches new documents daily as they appear online for references to published publications.
+These references are then added to a publication’s details page, usually within a day’s time.
 For further information on their public policy document tracking, refer to: http://www.altmetric.com/blog/new-source-alert-policy-documents/.

 Some Simplifying Rules: Because of the complexities involved in compiling data on 1475 anthropologists from 60 different departments involved in the project, a few simplifying rules are used.
 First, the searches only include a department’s primary faculty.
 Secondary and affiliate faculty are excluded.
 Second, the exact names of faculty used in searches are drawn from their departmental websites.
 If an individual’s middle initial or name is listed on that website, it is included in the search.
 If only the first and last name are listed, then these are used in the search.